-László Wolf (52) graduated from the Budapest University of Economic Sciences in 1983.
+László Wolf graduated from the Budapest University of Economic Sciences in 1983.
 After graduation, he worked at the Bank Relations Department of the National Bank of Hungary for 8 years, and then served as head of Treasury at BNP-KH-Dresdner Bank between 1991 and 1993.
 From April 1993 he was executive director of OTP Bank's Treasury Directorate, and since 1994 he has been Deputy CEO of the Commercial Banking Division.
-As of 31 December 2011 he held 654,640 ordinary OTP shares.
+He has been Chairman of the Board of Directors of OTP banka Srbija since 10 December 2010.